viholder/viholder-for-XRP/README.md

  <h2>Installation</h2><br>
  To install and run the venture, please follow these steps:<br>
- 1. Clone the repository to your local machine.<br>
+ 1. Clone the repository to your local machine or server.<br>
  2. Install the required dependencies.<br>
  3. Start the application.<br>
  4. Access the application.
 <br>
  <br>
  <h2>License</h2><br>